-Treblinka, the site of the Nazis' second-largest extermination camp after Auschwitz-Birkenau, is another name that will forever be associated with the horror of the Holocaust.
+Treblinka, the site of Nazi Germany's second-largest extermination camp after Auschwitz-Birkenau, is another name that will forever be associated with the horror of the Holocaust.
 Between July 1942 and August 1943, on average more than 2000 people a day, mostly Jews, were gassed in the camp's massive gas chambers and their bodies burnt on huge, open-air cremation pyres.

 A further 20-minute walk leads to another clearing and the site of Treblinka I, a penal labour camp that was set up before Treblinka II, where remains of the camp, including the concrete foundations of the demolished barracks, have been preserved.

 Treblinka is about 100km northeast of Warsaw, a two-hour drive.
-By train, the nearest station is in Małkinia, about 8km away.
-There are regular trains from Warszawa Centralna every two hours, and more frequent ones from Warszawa Wileńska station (15zł to 25zł, 1¾ hours).
-Once in Małkinia, there are no buses to Treblinka so your only option (other than walking) is to take a taxi from the train station; a round trip by taxi will cost from 140zł to 180zł, depending on how long you want the taxi to wait.
+By train, the nearest station is in Małkinia, about 15km southeast of Ostrów Mazowiecka, and 8km from Treblinka.
+There are trains from Warszawa Centralna every two hours (24zł, 1¾ hours).
+Once in Małkinia, there are no buses to Treblinka so your only option other than walking is to take a taxi from the train station; a round trip by taxi will cost up to 200zł, depending on how long you want the taxi to wait.